v-finance/camelot/doc/sphinx/source/advanced/permissions.rst

 :Release: |version|
 :Date: |today|

-ine grained authentication and authorization is not yet included as part of the Camelot framework.
+fine grained authentication and authorization is not yet included as part of the Camelot framework.

 what is included is the function :